 Update Grub Customizer

 The PPA provides updates through your systemโs standard package management.
-When new versions are released, they appear alongside your regular system updates:
+When new versions are released, they appear alongside your regular system updates.
+To update all packages including Grub Customizer:

 sudo apt update